kindjie/bc_sogi_education/README.md

 # SOGI at your school
 For those researching the implementation of SOGI policies at your school (**SOGI 123** based or otherwise), you need to find the information on your **local school district**'s website.

-If you're looking for a curriculum or coursework, it doesn't exist.
-You can find the actual curriculum [here](https://curriculum.gov.bc.ca/).
+If you're looking for a SOGI syllabus or coursework, it doesn't exist.
+You can find the actual BC school curriculum [here](https://curriculum.gov.bc.ca/).

-Here's an example school district:
+Here's an example of a school district's SOGI policies:
 1. [K̓wsaltktnéws ne Secwepemcúl’ecw School District No. 83](https://sd83.bc.ca/) has their policies listed on their website.
 2. You can find "*Sexual Orientation Gender Identity (SOGI)*" under "*Safe and Healthy Schools*" in the top navigation menu.
 3. There are several pages, one of which is a convenient [FAQ](https://sd83.bc.ca/sexual-orientation-and-gender-identity-sogi-inclusive-education-questions-answers/).

 Your school district probably has something similar.

-Some more examples from [here](https://bccpac.bc.ca/upload/2017/11/moe-sogi-policy-guide.pdf):
+Some more examples from [here](https://bccpac.bc.ca/upload/2017/11/moe-sogi-policy-guide.pdf) (please excuse the dead links):
 > **LANGLEY - Inclusive Anti-Harassment Policy** - *Langley School District* introduced an Anti-Harassment and AntiDiscrimination Policy in 2014 to define inappropriate behaviours and actions in order to prevent discrimination and harassment.
 The policy explicitly recognizes that students of sexual or gender minorities face a unique set of challenges within schools, which may have profound social consequences.
 > - https://www.sd35.bc.ca/students-parents/langley-school-district-code-of-conduct/
 > - https://district.public.sd35.bc.ca/wp-content/uploads/sites/2/2015/07/Policy-7200.pdf